Short-time expansion of characteristic functions in a rough volatility setting with applications: Application: Estimating the degree of volatility roughness

 As seen from the result of the theorem, $\wh H'_n$ can achieve the same rate of convergence as $\wh H_n$ even when jumps are present in $x$.
 The loss of information due to the robustification for jumps is easy to illustrate.
 Suppose, $\tau_2 =2$, $\tau_3 = 3$ and $\tau_4 = 4$ as for a typical set of available option maturities.
 In this case, $F(0) = 1.2370$ and $\textrm{lim}_{H\rightarrow 1/2}F(H) = 1.1525$.
 This implies a relatively small variation in the function $F(H)$ as $H$ varies in $(0,\frac12]$.
 By contrast, the counterpart of $F(H)$ for the estimator $\wh H_n$ is $\tau_2^{H}$ and this quantity varies from $1$ for $H=0$ to $1.4142$ for $H=\frac12$, which is a much larger spread.

-We note that the estimator $\wh H'_n$ should be used only if one knows that the volatility has a rough component, that is, $\eta_t \neq 0$.
+We note that the estimator $\wh H'_n$ should be used only if one knows that the volatility has a rough component, that is, $\si^v_t \neq 0$.
 If this is not the case, one can first test for rough volatility (in the presence of jumps) using the ratio $\wh A_{t,T_1,T_2}(u)/\wh A_{t,T_1,T_3}(u)$.
-For brevity, we omit the details of such a test.
+We implement such a test in our numerical experiments.